 Trades and Free Agent Signings: June-July 2015

-Just prior to the 2015 college draft, the Bucks traded power forward Ersan Ilyasova to the Detroit Pistons for two players later released by Milwaukee.
+Just before the 2015 college draft, the Bucks traded power forward Ersan Ilyasova to the Detroit Pistons for two players later released by Milwaukee.
 Ilyasova was traded due to his high salary and also because the Bucks are counting on a healthy Jabari Parker to play power forward.
 Milwaukee also wanted to take Ilyasova's salary and apply it towards contracts for restricted free agent Khris Middleton and a free agent to be signed.

 In a trade right before the college draft, Milwaukee got point guard Greivis Vasquez from the Toronto Raptors for its first-round pick in 2017 and a second-round pick in 2015.
 Vasquez was identified as a good shooter and point guard who can start or come off the bench.

 Milwaukee also traded center Zaza Pachulia to the Dallas Mavericks.